microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 A `volumeClaimTemplates` section was added to the RabbitMQ StatefulSet manifest.
 This section defines a PVC that requests 1Gi of storage using the `managed-csi` storage class.
 The PVC is automatically created by the storage class and is bound to an Azure Disk.

-You can check the status of the PVC by running the following command.
+Check the status of the PVC by running the following command.

 ```bash
 kubectl get pvc